 b) The mirror field constitutes almost all of the cost of heat generation installations for instance, for industrial heat.

 (c) Compared to trying to "cost reduce" or redesign today's complex servo drives, developing simple mechanical mechanisms would be faster, considering simple linkage parts could be automatically fabricated to high tolerances from ordinary materials that have already been proven to survive a long time outdoors.

 (c) Then, ordinary machine shops and factories could knock out large volumes of easily manufacturable mirror mechanisms. .
-Since most of the heliostat mirror field would be manufactured by ordinary machine tools from ready available materials, this alone would easily satisfy local content requirements, without having to lose control of the crown jewels or outsource anything too hard to build or too proprietary.
+Since most of the heliostat mirror field would be manufactured by ordinary CNC machine tools from ready available materials, this alone would easily satisfy local content requirements, without having to lose control of the crown jewels or outsource anything too hard to build or too proprietary.

-This could also be scaled up much faster than photovoltaic panels, which need multi-billion “fabs” (semiconductor factories), which take years to build, compared to the 21,000 machine shops already in the United States.
+This could also be scaled up much faster than photovoltaic panels, which may need multi-billion “fabs” (semiconductor factories), which take years to build, compared to the 21,000 general-purpose machine shops already in the United States.
 See the Scalability article at: http://www.design4manufacturability.com/scalability.htm

 This is one example of how half the cost can be designed out of solar power plants, All potential cost reduction breakthroughs, like this one, should be developed now so implementation can be able to quickly commercialized and be designed to be scaled up very quickly.

 Dr. David M. Anderson has been providing customized seminars and webinars on DFM and Concurrent Engineering for 25 years.
 He has unique expertise in both commercialization and scalability, which gives him unique expertise that enables him to create strategies and implementation plans to rapidly commercialize complex systems for optimize manufacturability so that they that they can be rapidly be scaled up as many times as needed.